chef/chef-web-docs/chef_master/source/server_firewalls_and_ports.rst

        .. tag server_services_redis

-       Key-value store used in conjunction with Nginx to route requests and populate request data used by the Chef server.
+       Key-value store used in conjunction with Nginx to route requests and populate request data used by the Chef Infra Server.

        .. end_tag